lampepfl/progfun-wiki/CheatSheet.md

 ## Class Organization

 - Classes and objects are organized in packages (`package myPackage`).
+Adding a statement such as package `foo.bar` at the top of a file makes the code in a file part of the package `foo.bar`.
+You can then do `import foo.bar.*` to make everything from package `foo.bar` available in your code.
+The content of a package can be scattered across many files.
+If you define a `class MyClass` in package `foo.bar`, you can import that specific class (and not anything else from that package) with `import foo.bar.MyClass`.

+- Classes and objects can be referenced through import statements.
+In Scala, everything can be imported, not only class names.
+So for instance if you have an object baz in package foo.bar, then import foo.bar.baz.* would import all the members of that object.
-- They can be referenced through import statements (`import myPackage.MyClass`, `import myPackage.*`, `import myPackage.{MyClass1, MyClass2}`, `import myPackage.{MyClass1 => A}`)
+ (`import myPackage.MyClass`, `import myPackage.*`, `import myPackage.{MyClass1, MyClass2}`, `import myPackage.{MyClass1 => A}`)

 - They can also be directly referenced in the code with the fully qualified name (`new myPackage.MyClass1`)